 We'll clear that up as well as share some tips to make sure you choose the correct dryer to match your washing machine for your home to avoid costly and timely ordering mistakes.

-In this article, we'll teach you how to identify what type of dryer you currently have (it may not be as apparent as you think), while also covering the efficiency and cost differences** between electric and gas dryers.
+In this article, we'll teach you how to identify what type of dryer you currently have (it may not be as obvious as you think), while also covering the efficiency and cost differences between electric and gas dryers.

 What type of dryer do I currently have?

 The biggest mistake customers make when ordering a new dryer is selecting the incorrect fuel source for their laundry room.
 Don't assume anything!
-Some homes may have a gas stove and gas hot water heater, but the previous homeowner never switched the dryer from electric to gas.
+Some homes may have a gas cooking stove and gas hot water heater, but the previous homeowner never switched the dryer from electric to gas.

 How to check for if I have an electric dryer

 Electric dryers require a high voltage (240 Volt) outlet.
-This is typically a dedicated circuit that runs from your electrical panel to your laundry room.
+This is a dedicated circuit that runs from your electrical panel to your laundry room.

 Method 1 - Figure out your current model number and Google it.
 Typically, model numbers can be found on a silver sticker on or close to the appliance door.